What is a car title?

 If you took out a loan to purchase the car, there's a lien on the title, and the bank may hold the title until your loan is paid off, depending on your state.
 Learn more about car financing and loan documents.

 If you paid off your car loan and want to remove the lien on it, you'll need to follow your state's BMV or DMV steps to get the title in your name.
+Learn how to remove a lienholder from a car loan.

 Contact your state BMV/DMV or department of transportation office about replacing a lost car title, or a damaged or stolen one.
 You'll likely need to pay a small administrative fee.
 Receiving a new one could take several weeks.